Best Ways to Measure and Increase Marketing ROI

 The decision making doesn’t just stop there.
 You must look at the ROI, based on an aggregate campaign.
 Independent of this analysis, answers the question, “do I invest in Campaign X and Campaign Y, or either X or Y?”
 For this reasoning, you must clearly define the formula and the elements that make up the formula.

 This is then divisible by your total investment.
-Some businesses and associations use various elements for the total investment calculation, that not only include the initial cost, but also long-term expense commitments and staff utilization, versus new hires (and/or other factors) calculated to the NPV (value of all future cash flows).
+Some businesses use various elements for the total investment calculation, that not only include the initial cost, but also long-term expense commitments and staff utilization, versus new hires (and/or other factors) calculated to the NPV (value of all future cash flows).

 To determine if the marketing strategy is successful, following is an ROI measurement process to consider: